aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 ~~~

 Originally, I made this type design for C, so because it didn't have tuples, I also
-added handy common math types that are handy to have, for example:
+added handy common math types that are nice to have, for example:

 ~~~
 f32sincos    // the result of a sincos function in 32-bit floating point (a struct of two f32, sin, and cos)